anttonalberdi/holoflow/README.md

   4. Genotype imputation for *Low depth sample groups* with **Beagle** ## UNDER CONSTRUCTION ##

 - Config file *config.yaml*, in which the user may be interested in customising:
+  1. Choose between HD - for high depth seqs OR LD - for low depth seqs.
-  1. Variant calling - BCFtools
+  2. Variant calling - BCFtools
     - mpileup
       * Coefficient for downgrading mapping quality for reads containing excessive mismatches - *degr_mapp_qual*.
 Default 50.
       * Minimum mapping quality - *min_mapp_qual*.
 Default to 0.